GusRot/Portifolio/README-en.md

 </a>
 </div>

-## 📝 O Projeto
+## 📝 Project

-Todos os meus projetos em um só lugar!
-Confere aqui!
+All my projects in one place!
+Check it out!

-Estarei constantemente atualizando este projeto com meus novos trabalhos.
+I will be constantly updating this project with my new works.

 ## Build

-[Acesse link aqui] (https://portifolio-gusrot.vercel.app) para visualizar o build do projeto
+[Access link here] (https://portifolio-gusrot.vercel.app) to visualize the build.

-## bibliotecas utilizadas:
+## Libraries used

 - `react-awesome-reveal` `react-router-dom`

 ### Run

-Você também pode rodar na sua máquina:
+Run yourself:

 ### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Available Scripts you can run:
+### Available Scripts you can run

 `yarn install`
 `yarn start`